zjl9959/algviz/README.md

 Algviz is an algorithm visualization tool for Jupyter-notebook.

-Algviz can generate visualize animations for [vector](examples/vector.ipynb), [table](examples/table.ipynb), [linked_list](examples/linked_list.ipynb), [tree](examples/tree.ipynb) and [graph](examples/graph.ipynb) data structures.
+Algviz can generate visualize animations for [vector](examples/vector.ipynb), [table](examples/table.ipynb), [linked list](examples/linked_list.ipynb), [tree](examples/tree.ipynb) and [graph](examples/graph.ipynb) data structures.
-You can bring your code to life after insert a few algviz [interfaces](https://algviz.readthedocs.io/en/latest/algviz.html#module-algviz) into your code.
-The animation was generated in real time, so you can easily preview the changes of the data in Jypyter-notebook like that:
+You can bring your code to life after insert a few algviz [interfaces](https://algviz.readthedocs.io/en/latest/algviz.html#module-algviz) into code.
+All the animations were generated in real time, so you can easily preview the changes of the data with animation like that:

 ![vector_swap_animation](docs/animation_images/vector_swap_animation.svg)

 If you come up with a good algorithm that can solve a problem, but don't know how to describe it to your friends.
-At this point, you can use algviz to create a demo of how your algorithm works with intuitive animation effects.
+At this point, you can use algviz to create an intuitive animation demo to show to working process of your algorithm.
 The point is, you don't need to know about fundamentals of animation at all.
 Leave the dirty work to algviz and just focus on how to implement your algorithm.

 It's useful when you try to express the working process of a complex algorithm.
-For example, it's hard to image the entire operation of "[mirror binary tree](examples/tree.ipynb)" algorithm.
+For example, it's hard to image in mind the whole detail of "[mirror binary tree](examples/tree.ipynb)" algorithm.
 Because the algorithm including some recursive operations on a binary tree, which subtree was moved first is a headache problem.
-But no matter how complex the binary tree is, algviz can tell you how the algorithm works.
+But no matter how complex the binary tree is, algviz can tell you how the algorithm works by intuitive animations.

+This animation below shows one swap subtrees operation in mirror binary tree algorithm:

 ![mirror_tree_animation](docs/animation_images/mirror_tree_animation.svg)